Charmungo98/Battleships/README.md

   - Click on Deploy

 # 6. Credits
-  - Code institure for the deployment terminal
+  - Code institute for the deployment terminal
   - My friends, for keeping me sane when trying to wrap my head around this interesting unit.